Award Cycle: Annual

 - New Skills Training PRDG (Funds up to $1500 provided): These grants are designed to promote independence of postdoctoral scholars by providing funds to obtain additional research training or experience that is outside the scope of their current postdoctoral appointments.
 Examples of a New Skills Training PRDG include funding for a workshop or webinar to gain additional research training not available on campus or funds to travel to another institution to learn a new research technique or approach.
 Requests to cover costs of attending and presenting research at annual meetings will not generally be eligible.

 Expected Outcomes: Award recipients must provide a summary (250 word maximum) of their accomplishments associated with the PRDG funding.
 This will be due no more than one month after the training/project is completed.

-Proposal preparation, submission, and processing information is available in the RII Proposal Preparation Guide (PPG).
+Proposal preparation, submission, and processing information is available in the RII Proposal Preparation Guide (PPG), which is downloadable in the Arizona Cultivate competition.
 The PPG includes requirements for the project narrative and supplemental documents; it is strongly encouraged that interested applicants read the PPG in full.
 Solicitation specific information below supersedes information presented in the PPG.